-FY2017 MOVING TO WORK ANNUAL PLAN
+FY2019 MOVING TO WORK ANNUAL PLAN

-The Delaware State Housing Authority (DSHA) is amending its annual MTW Plan because it was a successful applicant in the Rental Assistance Demonstration (RAD).
-As a result, DSHA will be converting to Project Based Vouchers under the guidelines of PIH Notice 2012-32, REV-1 and any successor Notices.
+The Delaware State Housing Authority (DSHA) is amending its annual MTW Plan because it was a successful applicant in the Rental Assistance Demonstration (RAD) for Liberty Court and Scattered Sites.
+As a result, DSHA will be converting to Project Based Vouchers at these sites under the guidelines of PIH Notice 2012-32, REV-1 and any successor Notices.